Vale of Arryn

 Some of the people living in the foothills of the Mountains of the Moon have rejected the authority of the Eyrie and live by their own rules.
 These mountain clans, such as the Black Ears and the Burned Men, are descendants of the First Men who raid unwary travelers and skirmish with the knights of the Vale.

-Wheat, corn, and barley is grown in the Vale.
+The valley's rich black soil allows the Valemen to grow wheat, corn, and barley.
 Not even in Highgarden do the pumpkins grow any larger nor is the fruit any sweeter.
 House Waxley is known for producing scented candles in Wickenden.
 The candles can be scented with nutmeg and other costly spices.
+There is at least one rock quarry in the Vale, which produces “white stone” suitable for use in castle walls.

 According to a semi-canon sources from 2005, the Vale can raise perhaps as many as forty-five thousand men.
 Their strength is comparable to the North and Dorne, according to George R. R. Martin.
 The houses Royce of Runestone, Waynwood, Hunter, Redfort, Belmore and Templeton together are able to raise twenty thousand men, while House Royce of the Gates of the Moon can field only three hundred.